mat-sik/saga-example/README.md

 - Centralized control via an orchestrator service.
 - The orchestrator directs the workflow by publishing tasks and reacting to events.
+    - More Code
+    - More architecture to manage - whole additional service
+    - More scalable - works better when there are many services.
+Only one service and orchestrator service interact.
+    - Easier to collaborate between teams, every team needs to additionally think only about orchestrator service.

 ### **Choreography Saga**

 - Decentralized control where services react to events and trigger actions independently.
+    - Less Code
+    - No additional architecture
+    - Harder to maintain, interactions can be scattered between many different services.
+    - Harder collaborate between teams, because every service can possibly influence every other service.

 ---